Ravindra2711/gpt_arena/README.md

 # Modifications
--Developed it for multi model comparison(basically free Open source LLms) -Also added voice to text typing , jus using WebSpeech API
+-Developed it for multi model comparison(basically free Open source LLms) -Also added voice to text typing , just using WebSpeech API

 In the web application you can compare models: `gpt-3.5-turbo` and `gpt-4-1106-preview`.